joaotavora/eglot/README.md

 ![Hyperbole screenshot of the DEMO](man/im/demo.png)

-{C-h h k e} offers a interactive demonstration of the Koutliner, Hyperbole's multi-level autonumbered hypertextual outliner.
+{C-h h k e} offers an interactive demonstration of the Koutliner, Hyperbole's multi-level autonumbered hypertextual outliner.

 ![Hyperbole screenshot of the Koutliner](man/im/koutliner.png)